Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 It does seem to help my own thyroid function, as you can find info about this all over the internet.
 But in this article I am informing you of my own structural muscle improvements & those of my friends.
 I have also felt improvement in muscular strength from the red seaweed, dulse, in flakes, and it has a lot more iron in it whereas the kelp-kombu has more calcium.

-I recently had very good results with powdered irish moss.
+I have had very good results with powdered irish moss.
 I ate a lot for a few days and was able to bike ride 6 miles in one day (a lot for me then).
 And eating a lot when doing Bodywork, I felt my energies deeper inside my structure and I had more endurance. (see more info below)

 Kelp, Bladderwack and perhaps other seaweeds are said to have anti-fungal and anti-bacterial properties due to the sodium alginate in them.
 I've experienced this myself.
 The info is available on line.